Voice Search For Brands: 35 Statistics & Trends

 Brand Voice Search FAQs

-Yes, voice search is rapidly increasing, with 4.2 billion voice assistants currently in use and projected to reach 8.4 billion by the end of 2025.
+Yes, voice search is on the rise, with 4.2 billion voice assistants out there and reaching up to 8.4 billion at the end of 2025.

-What is the most common use of voice search?
+What gets the most use out of voice search?

-The most common use of voice search is finding local businesses, with 58% of consumers using voice assistants to locate nearby services and stores.
+The most common use of voice search is to find nearby businesses - with 58% of consumers just using voice to help them find where they need to go.

-Yes, voice search is shaping the future of SEO, with over 40% of voice search results coming from featured snippets and brands needing to optimise for fast, answer-driven content.
+Voice search has changed the way we think about SEO from now on, with 40% of voice search results coming from featured snippets and brands having to focus more on faster, answer driven content.